-The day our Time-In-Toolkit arrived, it felt like holiday had come early.
+The day our Time-In Toolkit arrived, it felt like a holiday come early.
 I’m not sure who was more excited, my two-year-old son or me.
-The blue and white box sat on our porch smiling back at us.
+The blue and white box sat on our porch, smiling back at us.

 Just as stress was finding its way in, my son’s excitement brought me back to the present moment.
 I found myself laughing.
 Just open the box.
 Let go of creating a perfect space.
-Rather, focus on creating a playful experience with my son using the space that we have.
-No pressure mama.
+Just focus on creating a playful experience with my son using the space that we have.
+No pressure, mama.
 Just jump in.

 So I decided to consult the expert.

-Similar to explorers searching for undiscovered land, we scouted the nooks of our home until my son abruptly halted.
+Together we scouted the tiny nooks of our home until my son abruptly halted.

-“Here!” he said, so excited that it came across more a yell than a statement.
+“HERE!” he screamed, so excited that it came across more as a yell than a statement.

-We landed on an area of his room, a small gap between his closet and bedroom door.
+We landed on a small area in his room, basically just a small gap of wall space and the floor between his closet and the bedroom door.
 At long last, our Calming Corner had a home within our home.
 Now, it was time to create.

-Still the question of floor and wall space remained.
+Still, the question of how to best use the limited floor, and wall space remained.
 Like the planner I am, I made a list to generate ideas.

 Chair?
 Beanbag seat?
 Mat?

-Hang the posters to the wall without frames?
+Hang the posters on the wall without frames?

 We ended up selecting three of the six posters to fit within our allotted space.
-Again, I consulted the expert.
+Again, I consulted the expert to help us decide.
 “Which do you like?”

-Somewhere in the midst of our co-creation, I realized that the size of the space was far less important than the feel of the space.
+Somewhere amid our co-creation, I realized that the size of the space was far less important than the feel of the space.
 Big room, small room – the point was moot.
 The spirit behind the Calming Corner, the love and connection we spilled into it, was where the value lived.

-At completion, with my son in my arms, we stood back to breathe in our new space.
+That morning, as the manual suggested, my son and I colored the “Mistakes Help Me Learn and Grow” coloring sheet (one of the printables).
+We hung it beside the other posters, and with my son in my arms, we stood back to breathe in our new space.
 I couldn’t help but notice the smiles we were both wearing.
-It seemed, in creating the Calming Corner itself, we furthered our connection.
+In simply creating our Calming Corner together, we’d already begun to deepen our connection.
 I chalked it up to a major mom win.
 I was happy.
 My son was happy.
-And we had enjoyed the process together.
-We were safe, powerful, connected and totally loving our small (and cozy) Calming Corner!
+And we enjoyed the process together.
+We were safe, powerful, and connected, loving our small (and cozy) Calming Corner!